vestalisvirginis/synphage/README.md

 ### Setup

-synphage requires to specify the following environment variables:
+synphage requires the user to specify the following environment variables:
 - `INPUT_DIR` : to specify the path to the folder containing the user's `GenBank files`.
 If not set, this path will be defaulted to the temp folder.
-The path can also be configured at run time.
+This path can also be modified at run time.
 - `OUTPUT_DIR`: to specify the path to the folder where the data generated during the run will be stored.
 If not set, this path will be defaulted to the temp folder.
 - `EMAIL` (optional): to connect to the NCBI database.
 - `API_KEY` (optional): to connect to the NCBI database and download files.

 >[!TIP]
->These variables can be set by a `.env` file located in your working directory or can be passed directly in the terminal:
+>These variables can be set with a `.env` file located in your working directory (Dagster will automatically load them when initialising the pipeline) or can be passed in the terminal before starting to run synphage:
 >**.env**
 >``` .env
 >INPUT_DIR=path/to/my/data/